meklu/mek.lu/README.md

         * http://mek.lu/marvelous -> `/i/mar/marvelous`
             * `http://meklu.org/imgs/gib.svg`

+Distinction between URL types
+====

+The difference between external URLs and base service URLs is mostly semantic.
+An upcoming URL insertion utility, however, could be configured to automatically insert URLs with certain host parts into the internal tree.

 Request Flow
 ====

 1. Client sends a request
 2. Server receives the request
 3. Simple processing on the GET
+    * Index exception: `/` -> `/index.html`
+        * Notable feature: a GET request for `/index.html` will still be interpreted as a regular request, and will hence be read from `/i/ind/index.html`.
+Putting an actual HTML file in this path will merely output the first line in the file - usually the DOCTYPE declaration - as the Location header, and you probably wouldn't want that to happen.
     * robots.txt exception: `/robots.txt`
     * Pick filesystem tree: `/e/` for external URLs, `/i/` for base service URLs